6.7 Powerstroke Oil Capacity Explained: Best Practices for Maintenance

 The 2012 6.7 Powerstroke shares the same oil capacity as the 2011 model, which is 13 quarts, including the oil filter.
 Although this year didn’t bring significant changes to the oil capacity, it’s important to note that Ford made continuous improvements to the engine, focusing on performance and emissions.

 Important Note: Regular maintenance checks are necessary to ensure the engine runs smoothly, as wear and tear from regular use can affect oil levels and performance.
+If you notice spots on your driveway, start by troubleshooting common oil leaks, which should be addressed immediately.

 2015 6.7 Powerstroke Oil Capacity